material-motion/material-motion/starmap/tech-tree.md

 The MVP defines the minimally-viable implementation of a reactive motion architecture.

-The v1 defines the core set of features required for an implementation to be considered v1.
+v1 defines the core set of features required for an implementation to be considered shippable as a supported release.

 <embed id="tech-tree" src="{{ site.url }}/assets/tech-tree-features.svg" type="image/svg+xml" />